A hybrid approach to long-term binary neutron-star simulations: Results

 Finally, the right column of Fig.~\ref{fig:DD2BNS_1dslices} reports the profiles of the conformal factor following the same convention in terms reported times and of HO times as in the left and middle columns.
 The comparison in this case is even simpler to describe and it is clear that the differences are very small for all the configurations considered.
-More specifically, the the largest absolute relative differences in the rest-mass density [conformal factor] at $\bar{t}=20\,\mathrm{ms}$ (\FIL vs \BHAC with $t_{\mathrm{HO},1}$), $\bar{t}=50\,\mathrm{ms}$ (\FIL vs \BHAC with $t_{\mathrm{HO},1}$), and $\bar{t}=100\,\mathrm{ms}$ (\FIL vs \BHAC with $t_{\mathrm{HO},2}$) are respectively $1.18\%$ [$0.05\%$], $0.17\%$ [$0.13\%$], and $1.13\%$ [$0.20\%$].
+More specifically, the largest absolute relative differences in the rest-mass density [conformal factor] at $\bar{t}=20\,\mathrm{ms}$ (\FIL vs \BHAC with $t_{\mathrm{HO},1}$), $\bar{t}=50\,\mathrm{ms}$ (\FIL vs \BHAC with $t_{\mathrm{HO},1}$), and $\bar{t}=100\,\mathrm{ms}$ (\FIL vs \BHAC with $t_{\mathrm{HO},2}$) are respectively $1.18\%$ [$0.05\%$], $0.17\%$ [$0.13\%$], and $1.13\%$ [$0.20\%$].
 Even when comparing the \FIL solution at $\bar{t}=100 \, \mathrm{ms}$ with the corresponding \BHAC solution with $t_{\mathrm{HO},2}$ and at time $\bar{t} = 1000 \, \mathrm{ms}$, the relative difference in the rest-mass density is $1.39\%$ (similar relative differences, \ie $0.37\%$ are measured for the conformal factor).
 Adding the radiation-reaction terms in the CFC scheme that have been here ignored can only further decrease the differences measured in the two evolutions.

 We conclude this section on the long-term evolution of a post-merger remnant by presenting in Fig.~\ref{fig:DD2BNS_rhopsic} a much more precise comparison between the different evolutions.
 In particular, we report in Fig.~\ref{fig:DD2BNS_rhopsic} the evolution of the maximum values of the rest-mass density $\rho_c$ (top part) and of the conformal factor $\psi_c$ (bottom part).
 Note that, as done so far in other figures, we show with red solid lines the evolutions coming from \FIL, while we indicate with either a blue or a green solid line the evolutions from \BHAC with HOs at $t_{\mathrm{HO},1}$ and $t_{\mathrm{HO},2}$, respectively.
+We should also remark that the main purpose of Fig.~\ref{fig:DD2BNS_rhopsic} is to show that the evolution in \BHAC does not suffer from stability problems and that, once provided with a matter configuration that is stable in the absence of gravitational radiation, it preserves this equilibrium for timescales that are $\sim 10$ times larger than those normally explored in full numerical-relativity codes.
+On the other hand, because gravitational radiation-reaction terms are neglected in \BHACns, the evolution over such long timescales can differ (even qualitatively) from that obtained with full numerical-relativity codes.